François Étienne de Kellermann

-François Étienne de Kellermann, 2nd Duke of Valmy (/fr/; 4 August 1770 – 2 June 1835) was a French cavalry general noted for his daring and skillful exploits during the Napoleonic Wars.
+François Étienne de Kellermann, 2nd Duke of Valmy (/ˈkɛlərmɑːn/ KEL-ər-mahn, /fr/; 4 August 1770 – 2 June 1835) was a French cavalry general noted for his daring and skillful exploits during the Napoleonic Wars.
 He was the son of François Christophe de Kellermann and the father of the diplomat François Christophe Edmond de Kellermann.

 Early life and French Revolutionary Wars

 Born in Metz, Kellermann served for a short time in his father's regiment of Hussars before entering the diplomatic service in 1791.
 In 1793 he again joined the army, serving chiefly under his father's command in the Alps, and rising in 1796 to the rank of chef de brigade.
 In the latter part of Bonaparte's celebrated Italian campaign of 1796-1797 the younger Kellermann attracted the future emperor's notice by his brilliant conduct at the forcing of the Tagliamento.
 He was made general of brigade immediately after, and continued to serve in Italy after the Peace of Campo Formio, being employed successively in the armies of Rome and Naples under Macdonald and Championnet.